-Years later, a hunter happens upon the barrel, now on its side, and partially open.
+Years later, a hunter happens upon the barrel, now on its side and partially open.
 Immediately, he calls the police.
-However, after a small town officer fails to find any answers, the case goes cold.
+However, the case goes cold after a small-town officer fails to find any answers.

 When Jason first began covering the story, he wasn’t even a crime reporter.
 Also, the police still had not identified the bodies.
-Visit the Bear Brook website to listen to episodes, review case timelines, read transcripts, and more.
+Visit the Bear Brook website to listen to episodes, review case timelines, and read transcripts.